Wix Payments 2023: Should You Use It? Fees, Setup, and More

 • Auctions

-And that’s just the A’s – there’s around 60+ prohibited products and services in total.
+And that’s just the As – there’s around 60+ prohibited products and services in total.

 There’s a whole other, thankfully smaller, list for businesses that may use Wix Payments, but need explicit written permission to do so.
 This list includes ticket agencies, charities, and car sales.